Health and Safety

 - Pesticides, biocides, fuel, and turpentine are some of the most common examples.

-Why it is Vital to Understand the COSHH Symbols in Terms of Health and Safety
+Why it is Vital to Understand the COSHH Symbols in Terms of Health and Safety?

-So it’s your duty to bring COSHH into your organisation’s total picture, introduce “What does COSHH stand for”, and apply it with care.
+So it’s your duty to bring COSHH into your organisation’s total picture, introduce “What does COSHH stand for” and apply it with care.
 To do so, you’ll need to do a COSHH assessment.

-Is Bleach covered by COSHH?
+Is lead covered by COSHH?

-What is COSHH training?
+What are COSHH responsibilities?

 What do COSHH symbols mean?